 The fully automated email & SMS flows handle the nurturing while you’re sleeping, and their behavioral automation triggers jump into action the moment a visitor does something interesting.

 Here’s the thing though—their analytics dashboard doesn’t just throw numbers at you.
 It actually tells you what’s working and what needs fixing.
-The CRM integration is pretty smooth too, updating contact profiles automatically so your sales team knows who to call first.
+The CRM data management tools integration is pretty smooth too, updating contact profiles automatically so your sales team knows who to call first.

 Sender’s Key Features